Current restrictions on outdoor burning:

 - No burning is allowed in ANY wood burning device, unless this is your only adequate source of heat and you have an approved exemption from Spokane Clean Air.* Restrictions typically apply to the Spokane County Smoke Control Zone (map in next section) but can be extended countywide.

-- All outdoor burning of solid waste (e.g. wood, charcoal) is prohibited in Spokane County
+- All outdoor burning of solid fuel (e.g. wood, charcoal, silvicultural, etc.) is prohibited in Spokane County.

 *Excess visible smoke is never allowed.
 Learn more about this and other wood heating requirements here.